Alps Alpine: Business divisions

 Alps Automotive division focuses on provision of custom products and modules, including control panels and steering modules, for specific vehicle models, and components compatible with any vehicle.

 Alps Home and Mobile divisions focuses on provision of switches, potentiometers, sensors, and other components through to multi-input devices like touch panels and GlidePoint™ to home, mobile and PC markets.
 Alps Electric focuses on human-machine and machine-machine interfaces for home appliances, mobile devices and PCs.

 Alps Industry, Healthcare & Energy divisions focuses on provision of a wide variety of products, including sensors, power inductors, switches and communication modules, to industry, healthcare and energy markets.

 Alps touchpad hardware is developed and manufactured by the Cirque Corporation, which they acquired in 2003; however, the parent company continues to write their own drivers.
 Their drivers are Windows certified.
 They are mostly found in Sony, Toshiba and Dell notebooks, as well as the OLPC XO-1.
-They are considered a major Japanese supplier to Apple and also manufacture keyboards for Apple computers, including the original Macintosh and the first iMac.
+They are considered a major Japanese supplier to Apple, having manufactured keyboards for computers including the original Macintosh and the first iMac.